Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 # TODO

+I found https://github.com/visionspacetec, specifically the VT104
+repositories that have a PC104 bus.

+After the MRAMs and second CAN bus, GPIOs are running short.
+We have some options.
+A 2-4 decoder could do this, but you would also need an enable (and thus pullups), and it would really only recover one GPIO.
+Another option is an I2C or SPI to GPIO device.

 Add enables to the CAN bus transceivers?
 The chip does not really have an "off" state, it's a "standby" state where it's listening on the bus but cannot transmit.

-The PC104 connector is actually two connectors, a 64-pin (4x16) one and a 40 pin one (4x10).
-I've actually more seen to 2x52 connectors more often on schematics.
+The PC104 connector is actually two connectors, a 64-pin (4x16) one and a 40 pin one (4x10) per the PC104 web side.
+I've actually more seen two 2x52 connectors more often on schematics.
 Need to figure out how to represent that.

 Figure out what happens when the two lockstep processors lose sync.
 Burns knows.
 If one of the processors goes bad, is there a way to